 Additional Emergency Supplies

-Since Spring of 2020, the CDC has recommended people include additional items in their kits to help prevent the spread of coronavirus or other viruses and the flu.
+Since Spring of 2020, the Centers for Disease Control and Prevention (CDC) has recommended people include additional items in their kits to help prevent the spread of coronavirus or other viruses and the flu.

 Consider adding the following items to your emergency supply kit based on your individual needs:

 - Masks (for everyone ages 2 and above), soap, hand sanitizer, disinfecting wipes to disinfect surfaces

 - Non-prescription medications such as pain relievers, anti-diarrhea medication, antacids or laxatives